 He has also developed a passion for teaching accountancy and business courses for both the public and private sector and is an active business mentor.

-Steve is a qualified lecturer, holds a certificate in general management from Ashridge Business School, is a member of both the Institute of Enterprise and Entrepreneurs and the Association of Business Mentors and is also a mentor for The Prince's Trust.
+Steve is a qualified lecturer, holds a certificate in Advanced Management from Ashridge Business School, is a member of both the Institute of Enterprise and Entrepreneurs and the Association of Business Mentors and is also a mentor for The Prince's Trust.

 Steve is also a speaker and under pseudonyms he currently has 10 books in publication.